 Shoppers need to be able to understand the reasoning behind product placement.
 If there is no obvious correlation between products next to each other, such as peanut butter and spaghetti sauce, shoppers will just be confused, and your merchandising will look sloppy instead of thought-provoking or problem-solving.

 “The key to cross merchandising is relevance.
 If you’re going to try to sell a pair of items together, then you have to ensure that they both fit into the same category.
 Cross merchandising a lamp after someone buys a nightstand is a great example of how you should pair relevant products.
 As great as cross merchandising is, I’ve seen some businesses execute it horribly.
 For example, there was a retailer cross merchandising an electric cooker right after any customer would pick up one of their showerheads.”

 Cross Merchandising Frequently Asked Questions (FAQs)

 Cross merchandising is one popular tactic within the broader category of visual merchandising.
-If you have any questions about merchandising, or retail operations in general, visit our community forum to ask an expert.

 What is visual merchandising?

 Visual merchandising is the presentation and promotion of retail goods for sale.
 Visual merchandising typically refers to store displays and layouts, but also includes signage and product placement.
 Retailers use visual merchandising strategies to encourage more sales, which results in larger profits.

 What are the differences between cross merchandising & secondary product placement?

 Secondary product placement is a more specific type of cross merchandising, where a smaller product is placed next to the primary product as an add-on item.
 For example, grocery stores placing a small fixture with containers of sprinkles on the freezer door of the ice cream display would be secondary product placement.
 The shopper is clearly there to buy ice cream, but might realize they want some sprinkles on it and pick those up as well.